kluctl/www-kluctl.io/content/en/blog/2024-03-13-cluster-api-kluctl.md

 If you want to try out the results of this tutorial without copy-pasing all the YAML, simply clone https://github.com/kluctl/cluster-api-demo and follow the instructions in the README.md.

 For a more generic explanation of what Kluctl can do, watch [this live demo](https://www.youtube.com/watch?v=fJgLOyEHmN8) at the [Rawkode Academy](https://www.youtube.com/@RawkodeAcademy) YouTube channel.
-The documentation at https://kluctl.io/docs is also worthwile to read.
+The documentation at {{< ref "docs" >}} is also worthwhile to read.

 You can also join the projects #kluctl channel in the [CNCF Slack](https://cloud-native.slack.com/) and get in contact with existing users and maintainers.